Greet the sunrise with expectation,

-Mr Gun answered the phone but said nothing.
-Mr Gun nodded a couple of times and It became clear that someone was giving him instructions.
-Mr Gun walked up to each of us in turn, looked us over and then spoke.
+Mr Gun answered the phone but said nothing; he just nodded a couple of times and It became clear that someone was giving him instructions.
+He walked up to each of us in turn, looked us over and then spoke.
 Although we didn’t have a clue what was being said, it seemed clear enough that Mr Gun was describing us to whoever was on the other end of the call.
-After he had completed his explanations, Mr Gun handed the phone back to Jeff, indicating that Jeff should listen.
+After he had completed his explanations, he handed the phone back to Jeff, indicating that Jeff should listen.

 Give him his due, Jeff tried to reason with the caller, but after a while he just fell silent and listened.
 Then he handed his phone back to Mr Gun who terminated the call and trousered the phone.

 Muscles One produced some cable ties which he used to bind our wrists.
-The three of them walked away out of earshot and went into a conference.
+The three of them walked away out of earshot and went into a huddle.

 We needed a plan and we needed it quick.
-It was obvious that these gangsters didn’t understand any English, but we kept our voices down as Jeff filled us in on some details.
+Even though these gangsters didn’t understand any English, we kept our voices down as Jeff filled us in on some details.

 “We’re seriously in the shit.
 It was the same bloke on the phone who phoned me earlier with the change of venue.”
 Jeff turned to me “they’re not interested in us… too old.
 If we go along with them, they’ll tie us up and leave us here for someone to find.
 It’s the lads they’re interested in.
 Evidently Young Graham has the boyish good looks favoured by a particular type of ‘client’, which is the main reason for the kidnapping.
 Matt here isn’t suitable for the KY jelly assignment, but he’s strong enough to work in a diamond mine… this is a nightmare.”